 What Is Mixed Reality?

 Mixed reality is the use of connected technology to interact with digital objects in physical spaces.

-What this looks like: a digital, scale model of a car that you can move around on your desk.
-Or it could look like a colleague’s avatar appearing to stand next to you while you talk through a product launch from your home office.
+A digital, scale model of a car that you can move around on your desk is just one example of mixed reality.
+It could also look like a colleague’s avatar appearing to stand next to you while you talk through a product launch from your home office.

 Mixed Reality vs. Augmented Reality vs. Virtual Reality